capactio/capact/docs/e2e-architecture.md

 CLI is command line tool which makes easier with working the OCF manifests.

 Currently, CLI exposes the following features:
-- validates OCF manifests against the OCF JSON Schemas
+- validates OCF manifests against the OCF JSON Schemas,
 - signs OCF manifests that are loaded by OCH.

 CLI utilizes [SDK](#sdk).